owid/etl/docs/architecture/workflow/garden.md

       - data://open_numbers/open_numbers/latest/gapminder__systema_globalis
     ```

-!!! bug "TODO: Add an example of code"
+!!! danger "TODO: Add an example of code"
 ## Harmonizing labels

 In order to understand data within a single dataset, we want to know what is meant by the data.